rawan-a-d/Semester4-Smart-Mobile/README.md

     - The hardware I used and worked with in "Hardware".
     - Peer feedback and Self assessment in "Professional Skills".
     - Short Video of Our Application.

+5. Industry Project / Sounding bodies which contains the following:
+    - Inspiration and Ideation in "Problem definition / Concepting".
+    - Prototype on adobe xd in "Mobile User Experience / Interaction Design".
+    - Process Document in "Process Document".
+    - What I worked on, what I learned and the challengs I faced in "Software".
+    - The hardware I used and worked with in "Hardware".
+    - Self assessment in "Professional Skills".
+    - Short Video of Our Application.